Harriet Smithson: Success in Paris

 Miss Smithson acted the scene in which, robbed of her sanity, she takes her own veil to be her father's body with utmost grace and truth.
 The whole passage which seemed long and relatively insignificant and even exaggerated in reading, had tremendous impact on stage…The most remarkable feature of her acting is her pantomime; she adopts fantastic postures; and she uses the dying fall in her inflections, without ever ceasing to be natural…

+The tremendous success of Hamlet led to that of Romeo & Juliet, for 15 September.
+Smithson was cast as Juliet, where she revolutionized the women's role in theatre by becoming as important as her male counterpart, Romeo.
+Until this point, women's lines in theatre were heavily cut and censored to reduce the role for the company's "restricted talent."
+Again, the production was widely well received.

+Miss Smithson was charged with the role of Juliet, and she was excellent in it.
+It was in the scene in the second act, where she has a night meeting with Romeo, that her acting began to attract the audience's attention.
+This scene is extremely beautiful, even though it is written with a studied refinement...Miss Smithson could not have been more graceful upon the balcony; her posture were full of truth, grace, and love...In her strong moments, she is no longer a woman, but a Fury or something approaching that...

-On 18 September, Shakespeare's Othello became the third Shakespeare tragedy to be performed by The English theatre.
+On 18 September, Shakespeare's Othello became the third Shakespeare tragedy to be performed by The English Theatre.
 Her performance as Desdemona was less effective, but the production was popular enough to be repeated the week after.

 The English Theatre replaced the productions of tragedies with comedies, such as The Belle's Stratagem, The School for Scandal, Mrs. Centlivre's The Wonder, and Mrs. Cowley's The Weathercock.
 However, press's demand for more tragedies led to the production of The Tragedy of Jane Shore.
 In this renowned tragedy, Smithson was cast as Shore, the role in which she moved her audience to tears.
 The production soon became the most performed play in the English season.
 At the end of her time in France, she acted in several productions with famous actors such as William Charles Macready, Edmund Kean, and Charles Kemble.

 Smithson became famous for her natural presentation of characters, striking pantomime, and beauty.
 She introduced the French to natural English theatrical techniques that allowed her to become her characters instead of simply portraying them.
 The new acting style, emphasizing drama and truth, which appealed to the French Romantics, prevailed over traditional French Classicists' idea of great acting.
 Soon, many French actresses started to imitate her method.